 We have a full post on this very topic that you should check out, but we’ll give you a more concise version here.

 Pool distribution is a process in which product is sent to multiple destinations (typically retailers or stores) within a specific geographic region.
-Companies that would most benefit from using this shipping method are those who send a high frequency of consistent shipments in LTL quantities, meaning those that generally fall within the 150 to 2,000-pound range per shipment.
+Companies that would most benefit from using this shipping method are those who send a high frequency of consistent shipments in LTL quantities, meaning those that generally fall under 4,000 pounds per shipment.

 Pool distribution slightly differs from standard LTL shipping in that the truck is not typically shared by multiple companies.
 With pool distribution, the shipments that share the load will all be from your company and heading to retailers in the same general area.

 In pool distribution, products will be collected at your distribution center and shipped to a regional terminal, where they will then be offloaded, scanned, sorted, and reloaded into local delivery trucks that will take the shipments to their final destination.
 It can be a much more cost-effective shipping method for many companies, reduce transit times, and even keep your shipment safer since it will be handled less.

 Though pool distribution today does involve a lot of technology, the process itself is not anything new.
 In fact, pool distribution has been around since the 80s, although the modern version has evolved greatly.
 Early pool distribution involved using a regional pool point within an LTL network.
 Now, it is a more unique shipping model in which retailers share a common network of logistics services providers for distribution.
 The company’s provider or network will manage the flow of their shipment from the pick up at their distribution center all the way to final delivery.